Search this blog

 Instructions

-• In a bowl the flour, salt, yeast, and water together.
-Use a wooden spoon to stir all the ingredients until combined
+• In a bowl, mix the flour, salt, yeast, and water until a sticky dough forms

 • Add the rosemary and olives.
-Mix it in the dough
+Mix it in the dough.
+Dough will look wet and shaggy, this is normal.
+Do not add more flour.

 • Wrap plastic wrap on top of the bowl and let it proof for about 12 to 18 hours at room temperature